 How to Hunt Coyotes at Night

 In most States and Provinces throughout North America coyotes can be hunted year round.
 They have been known to cause problems for lifestock and other wildlife, so many game biologists even encourage coyote hunting.
 To even the odds and to make more of an impact on the coyote population, many areas allow coyote hunting at night.
 By learning How to Hunt Coyotes at Night, a hunter can hunt coyotes 24/7, 365 days a year.
-Night hunting for coyote , where legal, can be a very exciting and an extremely effective way to keep their population at bay.
+Night hunting for coyotes can be a very exciting and an extremely effective way to keep their population at bay.
 Here we will discuss tips and tactics on how to hunt coyotes at night.

 Coyotes, like most predators are mainly nocturnal.
 They do the majority of their day to day activities at night like hunting, eating, breeding and establishing hierarchy.
 For this reason, hunting coyotes at night can be very fast paced as you see a lot more than during daylight hours.
-They also feel more secure at night knowing that humans are less active at night, so they tend to be a little less weary.
+They also feel more secure at night knowing that humans are less active, so they tend to be a bit less weary.

-If you are hunting at night you will need a way to see the coyotes.
+If you are hunting at night you will need a way to see the dogs.
 The most practical tool for bringing light to the night is a high powered spotlight.
 These spotlights are extremely bright and will do a good job lighting up coyotes up to 400 yards, if you invest in a good one.
 Here are the spot lights we suggest: Best Spot Lights for Hunting Coyotes at Night